FAU-LS12-RC/Finding-COs-in-Side-Channel-Traces/README.md

 The provided Notebooks show the usage of the API that we provide for semi-automatically finding COs on a side-channel trace.
 Instructions on how to use the provided Notebooks are given within the files:
 1. [setup_test.ipynb](setup_test.ipynb) can be used to test if your conda / python environment is capable of using pyopencl in the required way.
-2. [simple-notebook.ipynb](simple-notebook.ipynb) is the same notebook as the one in Google-Colab and shows the algorithms of the API a bit closer and not capsulated.
+2. [Simple-Notebook.ipynb](Simple-Notebook.ipynb) is the same notebook as the one in Google-Colab and shows the algorithms of the API a bit closer and not capsulated.
 3. [encapsulated_execution.ipynb](encapsulated_execution.ipynb) shows how to access the provided API to produce the results from the paper
 4. [secure_boot_walk_through.ipynb](secure_boot_walk_through.ipynb) shows the finding of COs in a secure boot trace and the subsequent successful CPA on the segmented traces.